MUSIC FESTIVAL CLAIMS

 However, with thousands of music fans coming together in a crowded environment and some people drinking more than they ordinarily would, unfortunately, festival conditions can sometimes prove favourable for accidents.
 Sometimes, these accidents can result in personal injury.

 If you have been involved in an accident at a festival within the last three years, you may be able to make a festival personal injury claim.TRY THE ONLINE ELIGIBILITY CHECKER

 The kinds of personal injury that can occur at festivals and concerts include:

 - Equipment falling on people

-- Bruising, knocks to the head or neck injuries caused by moshing or crowd surfing
+- Knocks to the head or neck injuries

 - Deafness or other hearing problems

 In recent years, health and safety enforcement at festivals and other organised events has improved.
-Despite this, as a result of the British weather and muddy fields, some accidents, such as slips or trips are still common.
+However, because of the British weather and muddy fields, some accidents, such as slips or trips are still common.

 It can sometimes be difficult to find out who is liable for an accident at a music festival.
 However, the Occupier’s Liability Act places a duty of care on festival organisers or landowners.
-These individuals have a responsibility to take steps to protect the people attending their event.
-If you have suffered an injury whilst at a music festival as a result of the negligence of the organisers, then you may be able to make a music festival claim for compensation.
+These individuals have a responsibility to take steps to protect the people attending their events.
+If you’ve suffered an injury because of the festival organisers’ negligence, you may be able to make a music festival claim for compensation.

 What to do if you have suffered an injury at a festival: